-The typical daily activity pattern for Little Corellas is to start calling at first light and as the light grows, birds begin to move about the roost trees and calling intensifies.
-The birds will then commence feeding and foraging for food.
-Little Corellas return to the evening roosting site near sunset and are often noisy while settling to roost.
+The typical daily activity pattern for Little Corellas is to start calling at first light and as the light grows, birds begin to move throughout the area as they feed and forage.
+Little Corellas return to the evening roosting site, often in townships, near sunset and are often noisy while settling to roost.

-It is not until the autumn break when significant rainfall softens the ground over a wide area, often in April or May, that these flocks once again disperse into smaller groups for the winter and feed by digging in the now softer ground for bulbs and corms.
-By August, pairs have once again moved close to the nest hallows to feed and prepare for breeding.
+It is not until the autumn break when significant rainfall softens the ground over a wide area, often in May or June that these flocks once again disperse into smaller groups for the winter and leave the area.
+By August, pairs have once again moved formed as they prepare for breeding.

 What can residents do?